 This began to be reconstructed in 1917.
 This bunad may be worn with a variety of embroidered pockets, many of which are to be found.
 Very similar pockets are also worn in West Agder.

 There is only one bunad for most of West Agder.
 The striped skirt is worn by unmarried girls or by married women on regular days.
 On feastdays married women wear a finely pleated black skirt.
 The colorful high headdress was worn by married women.
 Girls wore a lower one which was much less ornamented.
-The skirt was held up by buttoning it to woven straps which hang from the bodice.
+The skirt was held up by buttoning it to woven suspenders.
 Shawls with various embroidery patterns were also worn.
 As in Iveland, the embroidery on the pockets varied quite a bit.

 Here are some embroidered shawls from West Agder with the names of the locations in which they were found.